S294: Quality and Safety of Fresh-cut Vegetables and Fruits

 The offices of the Technical Committee will be the chair, vice-chair, secretary, and past-chair and will serve as the Executive Committee.
 The first three officers will be elected for two-year terms at the organizational meeting for the Technical Committee.
 Thereafter, a secretary will be elected biennially at the Technical Committee meeting.
 All voting members of the Technical Committee will be eligible for office.
 The officers will be promoted biennially in the following sequence: secretary to vice-chair, vice-chair to chair, chair to past-chair.
 These four officers will then constitute the Executive Committee to provide leadership and continuity and/or immediate action.
 The duties of the chair, vice-chair, and secretary will be as prescribed in the Guidelines for Multistate Research Activities; that of the past-chair will be to serve as a resource for the other committee members in carrying out their duties.

 The project will have two subcommittees with chairs appointed by the Executive Committee chair.
 These will be the 'Quality and Physiology Subcommittee' and the 'Microbiology Subcommittee'.
 Members of each subcommittee will be those Technical Committee members whose research falls under the subcommittee area.
-The purpose of the subcommittees is to coordinate research activities within each research area, foster grant-writing activities, and create reports as directed by the Executive Committee.
+The purpose of the subcommittees is to coordinate research activities within each associated research objective, foster grant-writing activities, and create reports as directed by the Executive Committee.

 Abbott, J.A., Watada, A.E., Massie, D.R.
 1984.
 Sensory and instrument measurement of apple texture.
 J. Amer.
 Soc.
 Hort.
 Sci.
 109: 221-228.